Thoughts on Scrum

 In the case of “bespoke software development” where the development team works for a different company than the end customer, can a customer employee act as the team domain expert?
 I think not; firstly the level of trust needed is hard to obtain cross-company.
 Each side needs to be able to express their true concerns here without worrying about their words being escalated to senior management and becoming part of an inter-company disagreement.
 In addition, the domain expert needs to sit with the team much of the time during the project - the kind of “off-site” work that experienced people generally have no interest in doing.

 IMO, this “Scrum product owner” is simply what used to be known as a “business requirements analyst”.
-The primary difference from the old role is that development starts before all requirements have been completely documented; instead the requirements analyst works in a “just in time” model, aiming to stay just a few steps ahead of the development team.
+The primary difference from the old role is that development starts before all requirements have been completely documented; a “product owner” works in a “just in time” model, aiming to stay just a few steps ahead of the development team.
 This approach:

 • brings the ability to change requirements without discarding lots of existing work